 Once the site was switched from BeTheme to Divi, I took the opportunity to clean up a bit:

 - I deleted the plugin Shareaholic and I replaced it with Monarch which is much cleaner.

 - I deleted Contact Form 7 because Divi has a contact module in a native way.

 - As an optin, I added Bloomwhich in my opinion is a great pluginIt is clean, easy to set up and pretty.

-- I was finally able to activate WP Rocket (cache plugin), because with BeTheme, it was too shaky...
+- I was finally able to activate WP Rocket (caching plugin), because with BeTheme, it was too shaky...

 - I took the opportunity to remove the useless widgets in the footer.

-- I was able to create an online store using WooCormerce.
-This plugin integrates perfectly well with Divi: no bugs, no visual issues and I really like this presentation in tabs "product description / customer reviews".
-On the other hand, I had to make some touching up the colour of the shop's buttons.
+- I was able to create an online shop using WooCormerce.
+This plugin integrates perfectly well with Divi: no bugs, no visual problems and I really like this presentation in tabs "product description / customer reviews".
+On the other hand, I had to do some touching up the colour of the shop's buttons.

 - I also added SecuPress Pro and removed iThemes Security.

 Moral: the site has improved in performance, the management of Divi Builder modules is much simpler than with the Dinosaur Builder, or rather the Muffin Builder.
 Not to mention that the rendering on the visitor's side is much more harmonious.